S-a-m-K/heart_disease_prediction/README.md

 ### **Data Source**

-This dataset, sourced from the University of California Irvine data repository, is used for predicting heart disease.
-It contains 76 attributes, though all published studies focus on a subset of 14.
-Notably, the Cleveland database is the only one extensively used by machine learning researchers so far.
-While one processed file (the Cleveland database) is available, all four original unprocessed files are also included in this directory.
+This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.

 A simplified version of the dataset is also publicly accessible on [kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data).